 - More expensive than many other VPN options

-BEST VPN FOR UBUNTU:ExpressVPN is the best VPN option for Ubuntu users.
+VERSATILE VPN FOR UBUNTU:ExpressVPN is an attractive VPN option for Ubuntu users.
 Their lightweight app provides super-fast connections and opens users to a world of online content while providing top-notch protection.
+The provider is admittedly premium priced, but provides premium service.
 A 30-day money-back guarantee is available.

 Read my full review of ExpressVPN.